What Were Triceratops Horns Made Of

 Main Subheading

 The mystery surrounding the material composition of Triceratops horns stems from the fact that fossilization, while preserving the overall shape and structure, often obscures the original organic components.
 Bones, teeth, and other hard tissues are typically replaced by minerals over millions of years, a process that can alter or erase the evidence of softer tissues like keratin.
-Consequently, paleontologists have had to rely on a combination of fossil evidence, comparative anatomy, and advanced imaging techniques to unravel the secrets of these iconic horns.
+So naturally, paleontologists have had to rely on a combination of fossil evidence, comparative anatomy, and advanced imaging techniques to unravel the secrets of these iconic horns.

 Comprehensive Overview